sagewatson/watsons-panel-and-paint/README.md

 ## Description

-This is an app built with Next.js, React and Tailwind for Watson's Panel & Paint.
+This is an app built with Next.js and React for Watson's Panel & Paint.
 To view the end result, check out https://watsonspp.co.nz

 ## Getting Started